 After completing our program, residents are well prepared for careers in research, academia or clinical practice.
 Often residents continue with us to pursue specialized training in one of our four ACGME accredited fellowships in:

 - Forensic Psychiatry

 - Geriatric Psychiatry

-We also welcome the opportunity to hire many of our talented residents as faculty once they have completed their training.
+We also frequently hire many of our talented residents as faculty once they have completed their training.